IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

       - Host: The IP address or hostname of the Db2 server you want to connect to.
       - Port: The port number used by the Db2 server for database connection.
       - Database: The name of the Db2 database you want to connect to.
-      - Connection name: Enter the name for the database connection.
+      - Connection name: The name for the database connection.
       - Connection URL: Auto-generated JDBC (Java Database Connectivity) URL for the database connection.
-      - Username: Enter the username to access the Db2 instance.
+      - Username: The username to access the Db2 instance.
-      - Password: Enter the password to access the Db2 instance.
+      - Password: The password to access the Db2 instance.
 3. Under the **Security** section, the checkbox **Use SSL** is selected by default.
 This option is used to enable SSL encryption for the database connection.
       - **Certificate**: Select the appropriate SSL certificate from the list, or select **None** if SSL is not required.
       - **Truststore Path**: Provide the path to your truststore file.